sara-nl/griddocs/source/Pages/Advanced/grid_authentication.rst

 ========================

-The following command stores a proxy certificate in the proxy server where it will issue new proxy certificates on your behalfcfor a week.
+The following command stores a proxy certificate in the proxy server where it will issue new proxy certificates on your behalf for a week.
 This is necessary for jobs that need more than 12 hours to run.

 * Issue this command on the UI::